 3. Ask them to lean back slightly and incline towards the side of the injured eye

-4. With your thumb and index finger. gently part the upper and lower eyelids - explain this procedure to the casualty before you start
+4. With your thumb and index finger, gently part the upper and lower eyelids - explain this procedure to the casualty beforehand

-5. With the eyelids parted, ask the casualty to look up, down, left and right.
-At the same time look for any foreign bodies on the eye's surface.
+5. With the eyelids parted, as the casualty to look up, down, left and right.
+Look for any foreign bodies on the eye's surface

-Place the casualty in reclined sitting position.
-If issued with sterile eyewash, carry out the following checks:
+If issued with sterile eye wash, carry out the following checks:

 1. Make sure the bottle is sealed